rebelsky/sams-assorted-musings-reflections/linux-on-macos.md

 [10] It said it would take ten minutes, but it was much faster.

-[11] Actually, until I have spent some time with the new ImageMagic, I'm probably best off making sure I still have the old one installed.
+[11] Actually, until I have spent some time with the new ImageMagick, I'm probably best off making sure I still have the old one installed.

-[12] I have MacTeX 2016, MacTeX 2018, and the strange TeX installation in my MacPorts filesystem.
+[12] I have MacTeX 2016, MacTeX 2018, and the strange TeX installation in my MacPorts file system.

 [14] *That's* why I thought I had ImageMagick installed.